 \section{Problem Statement}

 Detection systems use traditional learning algorithms such as support vector machines or multilayer perceptrons (neural networks) to construct \emph{detection models}.
 These models aim at learning patterns from historical data (also referred to as training data) to estimate an underlying dependency, structure or behavior of a system, process or environment.
-This \emph{training data} is a collection of samples that includes a vector of \emph{features} (e.g., packets per second, port number) and a class \emph{labels} (e.g., anomalous or normal).
-Once trained, run-time events (e.g., network event) are compared to the learned model.
+This \emph{training data} is a collection of samples that includes a vector of \emph{features} (e.g., packets per second, port number) and class \emph{labels} (e.g., anomalous or normal).
+Once trained, runtime events (e.g., network event) are compared to the learned model.
 Without loss of generality, the model outputs a label (or label confidence) that most closely fits with those of the training data.
-The percentage of output labels that are correctly predicted for a sample set is known as its accuracy for that input data set.
+The percentage of output labels that are correctly predicted for a sample set is known as its accuracy.

-The quality of the detection system largely depends on features used to train models~\cite{bengio2013representation}.
-In turn, the success of detection depends on explanatory variation behind the features that is used to separate an attack and benign sample.
-However, modern detection systems by construction assume that the features used to make predictions at run-time would be identical to those of used for training (See Figure~\ref{fig:motivation} (left)).
-This assumption restricts the model training to the features that are available at run-time to make predictions; thus eliminates the use of powerful malicious or benign representations exhibited by non-runtime available features.
-As highlighted in the preceding section, intelligence obtained from forensic investigations~\cite{walls2011forensic} or data obtained through a human expert analysis~\cite{cardenas2013big} is simply not actionable.
-Juxtapose this with our goal of leveraging features in model training that are not available at training time to improve detection accuracy (See Figure~\ref{fig:motivation} (right)).
+The quality of the detection system largely depends on features used to train models.
+In turn, the success of detection depends on explanatory variation behind the features that are used to separate an attack and benign sample.
+However, modern detection systems by construction assume that the features used to make predictions at runtime would be identical to those used for training (See Figure~\ref{fig:motivation} (left)).
+This assumption restricts the model training to the features that are available at runtime to make predictions.
+As highlighted above, intelligence obtained from forensic investigations~\cite{walls2011forensic}, data obtained through a human expert analysis~\cite{cardenas2013big}, or features unable to be feasibly collected at runtime is simply not actionable.
+Juxtapose this with our goal of leveraging features in model training that are not available at runtime to improve detection accuracy (See Figure~\ref{fig:motivation} (right)).
 Note that we do not focus on a specific detection task or domain.
-We begin in the following section by introducing the three central approaches we use to integrate privileged information into detection models.
+We begin in the following section by introducing the three approaches we use to integrate privileged information into detection models.